z3h4/useful-commands/HTML & CSS/css.md

 - Sometimes we need to show a zoomed in or a cropped version of an image for certain viewport sizes.
 This is the art direction problem.
 - To handle this, we use the `picture` element with multiple `source` elements.
 - Each `source` should contain a media condition and a `srcset`.
-The browser will pick the first source whose media condition matches.
+The browser will pick the first `source` element whose media condition matches.

       <picture>
         <source media="(max-width: 500px)" srcset="images/meal-cropped.jpg" />